fommil/fpmortals/manuscript/complete.md

 But to get `zero` or call `|+|` we must have an instance of `Monoid[TradeTemplate]`.
-Although we will generically derive this in a later chapter, for now we'll create an instance on the companion:
+Although we will generically derive this in a later chapter, for now we will create an instance on the companion:

 {lang="text"}
 ~~~~~~~~